THE TRAVELLING HISTORIAN -- BARBADOS & PIRATES

 Take Care!

-Few subjects have a stronger appeal to our imaginations than the exploits and desperate daring of pirates.
-From time immemorial they have haunted the highways of trade and tavel.
-In 78 B.C., young Julius Caesar was held for ransom by pirates.
-These "bretheren in inequity" cruised the seas pillaging and plundering with gay abandon.
-They were so successful that at times, travel and trade were reduced to a standstill.
+From time immemorial, freebooters have haunted the highways of trade and travel, even holding young Julius Caesar for ransom in 78 BCE.
+"Bretheren in inequity" cruised the seas, pillaging and plundering with gay abandon.
+Often they were so successful, that travel and trade were reduced to a standstill.

-Despite all attempts to put a stop to their preying, they kept on coming, motivated in the main by the conquests of the Spanish conquistadores and their plunder from the Natives of the New World of astonishing quantities of gold and silver.
-This loot led to two centuries of buccaneerings on the Spanish Main, the Golden Age of Piracy.
+Despite all attempts to put a stop to their raids, they kept on coming, preying on gold and silver, plunder taken from the Aztecs amd Incas and carried off by conquistadores in shiploads to Spain.
+Such loot led to two centuries of buccaneering on the Spanish Main, the Golden Age of Piracy.

 Francis Drake elevated piracy to a higher plane.
 In 1577 he circumnavigated the globe and in the process, seized a wealthy Spanish galleon.
 Despite the outraged objections of the Spanish ambassador to England, Queen Elizabeth granted Drake an audience on his return because of his outstanding accomplishment.
 She questioned him for six hours about his epic trip and then bestowed a knighthood on him aboard the Golden Hind.
 Henceforth she referred to Drake as her "pirate."
-Such action encouraged others to try their luck at sea and the looting of Spanish ships by Englishmen began in earnest.
+This unqueenly behaviour encouraged others to weigh anchor and try their luck at looting Spanish ships on the high seas.

-Sir Francis Drake in 1591 five years befor his death in the West Indies
+Sir Francis Drake in 1591 five years before his death from dysentry in the West Indies

 photo by